roboll/helmfile/README.md

 ## configuration syntax

-**CAUTION**: This documentation is for the development version of helmfile.
+**CAUTION**: This documentation is for the development version of Helmfile.
 If you are looking for the documentation for any of releases, please switch to the corresponding release tag like [v0.31.0](https://github.com/roboll/helmfile/tree/v0.31.0).

 The default helmfile is `helmfile.yaml`: